boonyong6/how-linux-works/README.md

 $ sudo ip route del default
 ```

-- It’s usually best to configure the routers acting as the default gateways to do all of the work of routing between different local subnets.
+- It's usually best to configure the routers acting as the default gateways to do all of the work of routing between different local subnets.

 ## 9.12 Boot-Activated Network Configuration